Houston Prostitution & Solicitation Lawyer

 If you’re facing prostitution or solicitation charges, don’t take chances with your reputation and freedom.
 Since 1994, the Law Offices of Ned Barnett have helped countless clients take control in criminal cases.
 Our founding attorney, Ned Barnett, is a former prosecutor who knows what it takes to defeat felony charges.

-Get help with your case with an experienced Houston prostitution lawyer.
+Get help with your case with an experienced Houston criminal defense lawyer.
 For a free, confidential case evaluation, call (713) 222-6767 or use our convenient online form.

 RESOURCES